 One of the key benefits to using drones isn’t simply the safety to personnel but the inherent safety of the equipment themselves.
 Drones are reliable and robust.
 They utilise advanced technology which automatically overrides the pilot in the event of a collision with a structure.
 They have intelligent return to home technology meaning that should the operator fall unwell or the ground station lose control with the drone, the drone will intelligently return to land on its take off location.

-It’s evident from the above that drones are revolutionising the inspection and surveying industries through aerial building inspections.
+Drones are revolutionising the inspection and surveying industries through drone inspections and drone roof inspections.
 However it’s always important to remember that drones are not toys and thus any such operations must be conducted by an experienced remote pilot.
 At present such a remote pilot will hold as a minimum a permission for commercial operations (PfCO) which is awarded by the CAA and requires suitable 3rd party insurance policies as well as annually approved operations manuals.

-To find out more about Drone Scotland Building inspections contact our team at email@example.com or (0141) 302 4685.
+To find out more about Drone Scotland drone inspections contact our team at email@example.com or (0141) 302 4685.